Top Things to Do in the Fall in Mankato

-Give back to the community by being part of a cheer team at or by entering to run the Mankato Marathon October 21-22.
-Dubbed Minnesota’s top marathon worth traveling for by Trip Advisor, the marathon allows people of all ages and handicap to join in, participating in a full marathon, half marathon, 10K, 5K, Toddler Trot, KidsK, Diaper Dash or My Bold Walk.
-All proceeds go to local charities like YMCA LIVESTRONG, Children’s Museum of Southern Minnesota, Project for Teens and more.
+Give back to the community by being part of a cheer team at or by entering to run the Mankato Marathon October 15-16.
+Dubbed Minnesota’s top marathon worth traveling for by Trip Advisor, the marathon allows people of all ages and handicap to join in, participating in a full marathon, half marathon, 10K, 5K, Toddler Trot, KidsK or Diaper Dash.
+All proceeds go to local charities like Committee Against Domestic Abuse, YMCA LIVESTRONG, Children’s Museum of Southern Minnesota, and more.
 If running isn’t your thing, consider volunteering.
 There are a number of different activities and ways to help out, including being a part of the cheer team: make signs, dress up in costume and cheer your support for the runners.

 Learn the art of grape stomping, old-school style, at Indian Island Winery’s annual Grape Stomp this fall.
-Live music will be played throughout the event September 9 while four teams of two players will compete for the best grape-stomping results.
+Live music will be played throughout the event September 11 while four teams of two players will compete for the best grape-stomping results.
 Attendees who are not participating in the stomping can enjoy the dozens of vendors scattered throughout the winery and partake in a costume contest.
 Indian Island Winery will have its seasonal spice wine available as well.
 The winery’s campfire is the perfect fall spot to enjoy its drinks.
-Morgan Creek Winery is hosting another fall event called Cambria Crush October 7 that involves grape stomping, too.
+Morgan Creek Winery is hosting another fall event called STOMP!
+New Ulm Morgan Creek Vineyards Annual Oktoberfest Grape Stomp October 2 that involves grape stomping, too.
 However, the festivities are celebrated a bit differently—with belly dancers, traditional Morris dancers and wood-fired pizzas served to participants.
 The winery is known for specializing in German, French and American-style wines.
-You’ll know you’ve come to the right place when you spot an oversized oak tree looming over the lush vineyards.
+You’ll know you’ve come to the right place when you spot an oversized oak tree looming over the lush vineyards.6